vbajs/user.js/README.md

 * Hopefully limit the attack surface by disabling various features.
 * Still be usable in daily use.

+### Note
+This is my fork in which I have enabled nofitifications and enabled DNS over HTTPS.
+This fork is in no way meant to be used by the average person and I highly recommend you to use the orignal verison which is @pyllyukko's.
+I have no plans whatsoever to create a pull request adding in atleast one of my changes as it meant to be for my personal use.
+Although, the reason why this fork exists because git makes things so easy to maintain instead of having to manually add in any new changes whenever there is an update.
+I can simply instead just pull and merge the changes that have been done and fix conflicts(if any).
+So, hopefully anyone who passes by this fork can understand that.

 ### How to achieve this?

 There are several parts to all this and they are: